MicrosoftDocs/powerquery-docs/powerquery-docs/connection-authentication-pqo.md

 >[!TIP]
 > Some connectors provide an auto-login experience.
 You can learn more about this feature from the article on [auto-login](/powerquery-docs/auto-login-aad.md).

 ## Components of a connection

 Each connection is made up of a set of components.
+Below you will find a table with more information for each component.

 |Component name|Required or optional|Description|Sample|
 |----------|-------|-----|-----|